sarvesh123456/WebScrapingProjects/README.md

 ---------------------------------------------------------

 To run the file navigate to the folder and run app.py file.
-To run app.py use command python app.pyX
+To run app.py use command python app.py

 To run the file following python dependencies would be required -->Selenium